fs-feup/autonomous-systems/docs/tutorials/environment_setup.md

 ### Static Analysis

 Some other tools are required for development in the AS department, such as Static Analysis tools.
-These tools are already installed in the Docker Image provided but their installation process is still reviewed in tutorials further ahead in the guide.